Papa Stronsay: Death of Earl Rögnvald

+Modern era

 A fertile island, it became an important centre for the curing of herring in the eighteenth century, but was abandoned in the 1970s.

 Present day

 In 1999, the island was purchased from farmer Charles Ronald Smith by the monastic community of the Sons of the Most Holy Redeemer, a traditionalist Catholic religious congregation formerly affiliated with the Society of St. Pius X. In 2008 the congregation, along with most of its members, was received into full communion with the Holy See.
 Monks at the Golgotha Monastery, which has a working farm, hail from as far afield as Australia, Samoa, South Africa and Poland.
 The ancient monastic ruins dating back to the 7th and 8th centuries mark Papa Stronsay as a holy island and the intention is to rebuild them.

+A replica of the Papa Stronsay cross is positioned at the entrance of Golgotha Monastery.
+The original, which is believed to date from the medieval period, was found on the island in a graveyard close to St Nicholas’ Chapel around 1850.
+It was taken to Melsetter House on Hoy and an image of the stone was drawn for the 1856 first volume of Sculptured Stones of Scotland by John Stuart.
+By 1888 the stone had been lost.
+Described as a "Greek cross with scroll terminals and rectangular base" the cross is featured on the coat of arms of the monastery.

 In 2001 the island had a recorded population of 10 although by 2011 there were no "usual residents" living there as recorded by the census.
-As of March 2020 a dozen monks live there.
+As of March 2020 a dozen monks lived there and in 2022 the census recorded a resident population of nine.